SkorpioX22/pixefy/README.md

 # pixefy
 an image redraw system to make it blurry. powered by Python.

-# How does this work?
+# How does pixefy work?
 - Load and Resize the Image:

 After the user selects an image, the program loads it using Pillow (PIL.Image) and resizes it to the user-selected resolution (e.g., 128x128 pixels).